jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 **Step 1: Find your ID's**

-First you need to find our your `Vendor ID` `Product ID` for the bluetooth adapter you want to use.
+First you need to find our your `Vendor ID` `Product ID` for the Bluetooth adapter you want to use.

 1. Open a terminal window
 2. Type `lsusb`